View Dyslexie font | View high contrast

 Who is involved?

-• employers who agree to employ and train Australian Apprentices in their business
+• Employers: who agree to employ and train Australian Apprentices in their business.

 Government support

-The Australian Government provides support to Australian Apprentices and Trainees with disability to help them to reach their full potential as skilled workers.
+The Australian Government provides support to Australian Apprentices and Trainees with disability to help them reach their full potential as skilled workers.
 There are several schemes to support both apprentices and trainees and employers.

 The Australian Apprenticeships Incentive System (Incentives System)